mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.Extensions.BenchmarkDotNet.CombinedParamsColumn.md

 ```

 If you are modifying an existing config, use
-@"Mawosoft.BenchmarkDotNetToolbox.ConfigExtensions.ReplaceColumnCategory(BenchmarkDotNet.Configs.ManualConfig,BenchmarkDotNet.Columns.IColumn[])?text=ReplaceColumnCategory()",
+@"Mawosoft.Extensions.BenchmarkDotNet.ConfigExtensions.ReplaceColumnCategory(BenchmarkDotNet.Configs.ManualConfig,BenchmarkDotNet.Columns.IColumn[])?text=ReplaceColumnCategory()",
-one of the new config extension methods in *BenchmarkDotNetToolbox*.
+one of the new config extension methods in this library.

 ```csharp
 ManualConfig config = ManualConfig.Create(DefaultConfig.Instance)